Dissertation Advisor(s): Josephine Park

-Kalyan Nadiminti works on twentieth and twenty-first century multi-ethnic and global Anglophone literatures, with a particular focus on Asian American, transnational Muslim, and African diasporic literatures.
-He is currently an Assistant Professor of English and Mellon Faculty Fellow 2018-19 at Gettysburg College. where he is working on a scholarly monograph, Difficult Work: Race, Transnationalism, and Labor in Contemporary Multi-Ethnic American Literature, which brings together multi-ethnic and transnational writers to examine the relationship of the minoritized subject to the American ideal of white-collar work.
-From Jhumpa Lahiri to Mohsin Hamid to Chimamanda Ngozi Adichie, "Difficult Work" reads raced, gendered, and migrant subjects that query the ideology of American professionalism by mixing anti-work and anti-imperial feeling.
+Kalyan Nadiminti works on twentieth and twenty-first century global Anglophone literatures, with a particular focus on South Asian Anglophone, transnational Muslim, and African diasporic literatures.
+He is currently an Assistant Professor of English and Mellon Faculty Fellow 2018-19 at Gettysburg College. where he is working on a scholarly monograph, Critical Fatalism: Race, Labor, and Neoliberalism in Global Anglophone Literature, which brings together transnational and diasporic writers to examine the relationship of the minoritized subject to the American ideal of white-collar work.
+From Jhumpa Lahiri to Mohsin Hamid to Chimamanda Ngozi Adichie, "Critical Fatalism" reads raced, gendered, and migrant subjects that query the ideology of American professionalism by mixing anti-work and anti-imperial feeling.

-Kalyan's work is forthcoming or has been published in journals such as NOVEL: A Forum on Fiction, Journal of Asian American Studies, Textual Practice, South Asia Review, and Twentieth-Century Literature.
-He has taught courses on race, ethnicity, and literature at Haverford's History department, Penn's English department, the Asian American Studies Program, and Michigan State University.
+Kalyan's work has been published in journals such as NOVEL: A Forum on Fiction, Journal of Asian American Studies, Textual Practice, South Asia Review, and Twentieth-Century Literature.
+He has taught courses on race, labor, and global literatures at Haverford's History department, Penn's English department, the Asian American Studies Program, and Michigan State University.